AbiralShakya/GraphVector_TopologicalData/README.md

 EBR from TQC --> symmetry and interconnections in k space + poscar based lattice structure combined with jarvis data
     change to vector database (jarvis + TQC regular) accompanby with corresponding graph based structure as stated above

+Revised insight:
+    lower computational power & energy load w/ engi

+    prev generative modelling for TI have all been constrained to TQC, we change that, a lot more data, physics informed, crystal structure aware, band structure & topology aware (constructed as graph in db so save computational time in training / inference)